Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 When running as a service, it is best to save your logging to a file rather than the console output.
 See [Customizing log section (log)](/docs/connect_manage_environ/connect_api_manager/gateway-administation/#customizing-log-section-logging).

-* Install the services and execute it as user axway and group axway:
+* Install the services and execute them as user axway and group axway:

   ```shell
   cd /home/APIC-agents